emmaly/gopherjs-rpc/README.md

 * `go run server.go` to run the server-side
 * Go to [`http://localhost:5454/`](http://localhost:5454/) in your browser

-If you got log messages in the bottom part of the resulting test page, it's working.
+If you got log messages in the browser dev console, it's working.
 The `Output` line is what the JavaScript client is sending to the Go server.
 The `Input` line is what the Go server sends to the client in response.
 The only thing that differs in each message is the timestamp.
 The server spits out the same info to the console on its end as well.

 ## Notes